rixx/books.rixx.de/src/reviews/2018/abaddons-gate.md

   rating: 5
 ---

 Okay, wow, this book had me discussing and screaming at it a lot.
 People die.
 People nearly die.
-Some of those deaths I was not at all okay with.<br /><br />Bull and Sam.
+Some of those deaths I was not at all okay with.

+Bull and Sam.
 And nearly Naomi.
-I swear I'd have stopped reading the book and the series if Naomi had died.<br /><br />Discovering the background of the protomolecule, the history, the vast other worlds out there, and the threat was awesome.
+I swear I'd have stopped reading the book and the series if Naomi had died.

+Discovering the background of the protomolecule, the history, the vast other worlds out there, and the threat was awesome.
 Seeing both personal and political interactions in the crisis in a closed-off environment, too.
 God this series is brilliant.